 PSC-277.
 Local Political Internships.
-(Fall, Winter, Spring; Hislope) Places students in internships in local political organizations and in offices in local and state government.
-Students draw on their internship experience and related academic work to reach a better understanding of the complexities and dynamics of politics and the state or local level.
+(Fall, Winter, Spring; Hislope) This class enables students to become politically active and/or gain political experience by working for elected officials, government agencies, election campaigns, interest groups, non-profit organizations, lobby firms, etc. Students draw on their internship experience and related academic work to reach a better understanding of the complexities and dynamics of politics at the state or local level.
+Students are permitted to enroll in this course twice, although the course will count toward the Political Science major only once.
 Prerequisite: Sophomore standing and permission of the instructor.